Measurement of sea ice: Satellites

 Useful satellite data concerning sea ice began in December 1972 with the Electrically Scanning Microwave Radiometer (ESMR) instrument.
 However, this was not directly comparable with the later SMMR/SSMI, and so the practical record begins in late 1978 with the launch of NASA's Scanning Multichannel Microwave Radiometer (SMMR) satellite., and continues with the Special Sensor Microwave/Imager (SSMI).
 Advanced Microwave Scanning Radiometer (AMSR) and Cryosat-2 provide separate records.

 Since 1979, satellites have provided a consistent continuous record of sea ice.

 However, the record relies on stitching together measurements from a series of different satellite-borne instruments, which can lead to errors associated with intercalibration across the sensor changes.

 Satellite images of sea ice are made from observations of microwave energy radiated from the Earth's surface.
 Because ocean water emits microwaves differently from sea ice, ice "looks" different from water to the satellite sensor—see sea ice emissivity modelling.
 The observations are processed into digital picture elements, or pixels.
 Each pixel represents a square surface area on Earth.
 The first instruments provided approximately 25 kilometers by 25 kilometers resolution; later instruments higher.
 Algorithms examine the microwave emissions, and their vertical and horizontal polarisations, and estimate the ice area.

 Sea ice may be considered in terms of total volume, or in terms of areal coverage.
-Volume is harder, because it requires a knowledge of the ice thickness, which is hard to measure directly; efforts such as PIOMAS use a combination of observations and modelling to estimate total volume.
+Estimates of ice volume are harder to obtain as they require a knowledge of the ice thickness, which is complicated to measure directly; efforts such as PIOMAS use a combination of observations and modelling to estimate total volume.